-If you’re noticing a consistent variance or high consumption on certain items in your venue, you can use the independent inventory feature to help pinpoint the issue.
+If you notice a consistent variance or high consumption on certain items in your venue, you can use the independent inventory feature to help pinpoint the issue.

-Note: When you take an independent inventory, it does not update your stock count.
+Note: When you take an independent inventory, it doesn't update your stock count.
 As the name indicates, independent inventories stand-alone from full inventories.
 They should never be taken in place of a regular inventory.

 Their purpose is to measure the consumption/usage of items over a shorter period of time.

 If your POS is integrated with WISK, you can also see the variance (the difference between what was sold and what was consumed).

 For example, you could take an independent inventory of the items you want to spot check just before your venue opens, and then take the closing count the next day to see the consumption/sales.

 POS Integration and Variance

 If your POS is integrated, your type of integration affects how you can use independent inventories to see a variance.

 Direct API (Real-time)